heucuva/europi-go/internal/projects/unfoldablespace/README.md

 When on the Complex Envelope Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
 The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
 Updates are applied immediately.

 The current envelope being displayed/edited will be shown in the upper-right corner of the screen and may be cycled through by briefly pressing Button 2 on the EuroPi.

+#### Complex Random Configuration

+By default, the settings of Complex Random are:
+- Sample Attenuator A (Attn.A): 60.0%
+- Gate Density (GDense): 40.0%
+- Pulse Stage Divider (PSD): 1
+- Sample Attenuator B (Attn.B): 20.0%
+- Sample Slew B (SlewB): 30.0%
+- Clock Speed (CSpeed): 40.0%
+- Clock Range (CRange): Full

+When on the Complex Random Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
+The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
+Updates are applied immediately.

+Clock Ranges are as follows:
+- Full: 22050 Hz range
+- Limited: 1470 Hz range

 ## Internal *'Module'* Configuration